globusgenomics/genomics-manage/README.md

     - protect from accidental termination
     - increase root volume size to 15G, and choose gp2 type
     - select genomics-vpc-headnode-sg security group
+- Manually setup the letencrypt cert (that is install the certs on 16.04, and copy back)
 - Update the DNS with the instance's public ip
 - Get the manage package
     - ssh to the instance